Last updated by Christian Robinette

 - Remove the active SIM from the device you will no longer be using

 - The Ting GSM SIM is adjustable so if SIM slot is a different size for the new phone you can add or remove the framing that came with the SIM.

 You can see on our most recent SIM below the different sizes are color coded to make life easy, Pink for Standard, Black for Micro, and White for Nano.
-Please hang on the framing even if your phone uses the smaller size as moving to a phone that takes the larger size will require the outer-coating we need to make your SIM bigger, or you will need a new SIM card.
+Please keep the framing even if your phone uses the smaller size as moving to a phone that takes the larger size will require the outer-coating or you will need a new SIM card.

 Step 2 - Check the Connectivity of the New Phone